Skip to content

 5. Test on Real Devices Early

 Do not wait until week 5 to test on actual phones.
-I deploy internal builds every 2-3 days using Firebase App Distribution.
-Catching issues early is dramatically cheaper than fixing them later.
+Deploy internal builds every 2-3 days using Firebase App Distribution.
+Catching a jank or permissions issue in week 2 costs an hour; catching it in week 6 costs a release.

 Lessons from Shipped MVPs